Fierstein & Herman’s Drag Queens Conquer Conformity

 by Tyler Jeffreys

 At S.F.
 Playhouse’s “La Cage aux Folles,” the curtains, stage, and the audience are bathed in a fuchsia tint.
 Georges and Albin’s living room features a peacock palette—with teal, purple, and gold trimmings.
-And Director Bill English teases us with creative wallpaper that adds to the story.
+And Director Bill English teases us with comic wallpaper that adds to the story.
 In “Cage,” the blue-green wallpaper is adorned with gold French lilies, hinting at French aristocrats and revolution.

 “La Cage aux Folles” is the name of Georges’ poppin’ drag nightclub on the Riviera.
 The club’s name can mean “A Cage for Crazies” or “The Birdcage” or “Cage for Queens.”
 Georges (suave Ryan Drummond) is the charismatic club owner.
-His partner, Albin, also stars as Zaza (divalicious John Theacy Egan).
+His partner, Albin, also stars as Zaza (divalicious John Treacy Egan).
 Zaza is Albin’s drag alter ego.
 Of course, this is all in the 50s, when gay marriage is not legal, and they are living in stuffy Saint Tropez on the French Riviera.

 “La Cage aux Folles” speaks to us about bullying, self-image, and loyalty.
 In the gay person’s anthem “We Are What We Are,” the drag queens from the Club (Les Cagelles) assert their right to be who they are.
 S.F.
 Playhouse mingles women and men in the brilliant drag, dancing, and singing roles.